vernamlab/SCAPEgoat/README.md

    - Follow the installation instructions in the [ChipWhisperer documentation](https://chipwhisperer.readthedocs.io/en/latest/).
    - *Note*: This step is only necessary to capture new traces.

-2. **Clone the SCAPEgoat Library**:
+2. **Clone the Required Library**:
-   - Clone the [SCAPEgoat library](https://github.com/vernamlab/SCApeGoat) into the ChipWhisperer directory.
+   - Clone the cwtvla folder from the [ChipWhisperer-TVLA repository](https://github.com/newaetech/chipwhisperer-tvla) into the ChipWhisperer directory.
    - Set the appropriate path for the imports in the Jupyter Notebook.

 3. **Download Traces**: